-- 1.1.1.
-In accordance with 935 CMR 500.160 (9), no marijuana product shall be sold or otherwise marketed for adult use that has not first been tested by an independent, state-licensed, testing laboratory and deemed to comply with the standards required under 935 CMR 500.160 - 1.1.2.
-We must ensure that only the leaves and flowers of the female marijuana plant are processed accordingly in a safe and sanitary manner as prescribed below: - 1.1.2.1.
-Well cured and generally free of seeds and stems; - 1.1.2.2.
-Free of dirt,.
-Sand, debris, and other foreign matter; - 1.1.2.3.
-Free of contamination by mold, rot, other fungus, and bacterial diseases; - 1.1.2.4.
-Prepared and handled on food-grade stainless steel tables; and - 1.1.2.5.
-Packaged in a secure area. - 1.1.3.
+- 1.1.1.1.
+In accordance with 935 CMR 500.160 (9), no marijuana product shall be sold or otherwise marketed for adult use that has not first been tested by an independent, state-licensed, testing laboratory and deemed to comply with the standards required under 935 CMR 500.160 - 1.1.1.2.
+We must ensure that only the leaves and flowers of the female marijuana plant are processed accordingly in a safe and sanitary manner as prescribed below: - Well cured and generally free of seeds and stems; - Free of dirt,.
+Sand, debris, and other foreign matter; - Free of contamination by mold, rot, other fungus, and bacterial diseases; - Prepared and handled on food-grade stainless steel tables; and - Packaged in a secure area. - 1.1.1.3.
 All of the raw cannabis materials used in our products are tested by our cultivation suppliers.
 The initial quality control and testing of these raw cannabis materials is the responsibility of these suppliers.
-That being said, there are certain steps that we can take to ensure that the products entering our inventory are tested, have achieved the correct quality, and are stored and rotated in a manner that best ensures their continued quality throughout their shelf-life. - 1.1.3.1.
-All products must be thoroughly checked upon arrival at our facility in accordance with Transportation of Marijuana and Inventory Control and Reconciliation protocols above. - 1.1.3.2.
-Should the accompanying test report indicate contaminant levels in excess of those accepted by DPH protocols identified in 935 CMR 500.
-160 (1), the Operations Manager will immediately notify senior management who will notify the commission within 72 hours. - 1.1.3.3.
-Together, the Operations Manager, the testing laboratory, and the original producer will determine whether the product is suitable for remediation or whether the entire batch must be destroyed in accordance with 935 CMR 500.105 (12). - 1.1.3.4.
-Each of the three parties should submit a report on the incident to the Commission. - 1.1.3.5.
-The Operations Manager should check each item and identify any that are outdated, damaged, mislabeled, contaminated or compromised.
-Any such products should be set aside for disposal. - 1.1.3.6.
-Once the products enter our inventory it is the Operations Manager's responsibility to ensure that: - 1.1.3.6.1.
-Stock is efficiently rotated to ensure that older product is used before newer product. - 1.1.3.6.2.
+That being said, there are certain steps that we can take to ensure that the products entering our inventory are tested, have achieved the correct quality, and are stored and rotated in a manner that best ensures their continued quality throughout their shelf-life. - All products must be thoroughly checked upon arrival at our facility in accordance with Transportation of Marijuana and Inventory Control and Reconciliation protocols above. - Should the accompanying test report indicate contaminant levels in excess of those accepted by DPH protocols identified in 935 CMR 500.
+160 (1), the Operations Manager will immediately notify senior management who will notify the commission within 72 hours. - Together, the Operations Manager, the testing laboratory, and the original producer will determine whether the product is suitable for remediation or whether the entire batch must be destroyed in accordance with 935 CMR 500.105 (12). - Each of the three parties should submit a report on the incident to the Commission. - The Operations Manager should check each item and identify any that are outdated, damaged, mislabeled, contaminated or compromised.
+Any such products should be set aside for disposal. - Once the products enter our inventory it is the Operations Manager's responsibility to ensure that: - 1.1.1.3.o.1.
+Stock is efficiently rotated to ensure that older product is used before newer product.

+1.1.1.3.o.2.
 All stock is appropriately stored to prevent spoiling and damage to the product.

-1.2.
+1.1.2.
 Outgoing marijuana inventory